 If you are on an income-driven student loan repayment plan, such as IBR, PAYE, or REPAYE, you may know that your payments are based upon your “discretionary income.”
 Clever minds may wonder what exactly is “discretionary income” and how do I lower it so that I can get lower payments.

 One of our readers had this thought in mind when submitting the following question:

 I’m looking at the REPAYE program and am curious how the “shelter” portion of one’s expenses is subtracted (along with taxes) to arrive at discretionary income, which serves as the foundation for the 10% max payment.
 Do you simply provide a mortgage/renter’s statement to your lender?

 Mortgage, Rent and Discretionary Income

-While expenses like housing, child care, and utilities do not enter the equation, there are a number of ways to reduce or shelter your income so that payments are smaller.
-The first thing to understand is the straight-forward formulation for discretionary income.
+While expenses like housing, child care, and utilities do not enter the equation, there are several ways to reduce or shelter your income so that payments are smaller.
+The first thing to understand is the straight-forward formula for discretionary income.

 The Government’s Idea of “Discretionary” Income

 The government defines discretionary income as the money you make above 150% of the poverty level.
 These numbers are the same for the 48 contiguous states.
 The only way the poverty level changes from one person to the next is based upon family size.
 Adding a child to the family will reduce student loan payments, but this approach is probably not the most efficient way to save money.

 The process is simple; you look at a table that has a number on it.
 Every dollar earned beyond 150% of the federal poverty level considered to be discretionary.

 For further reading, be sure to check out our guide to calculating your discretionary income.